arthurhammer/hackernews-collapse/README.md

 ---

-Based on [Alexander Kirk's bookmarklet for collapsing Hacker News comments](https://alexander.kirk.at/2010/02/16/collapsible-threads-for-hacker-news/) (under MIT License).
+Based on a [bookmarklet by Alexander Kirk](https://alexander.kirk.at/2010/02/16/collapsible-threads-for-hacker-news/).
 Changes to the original script:

 - Show collapse symbol on the left
 - Align collapse buttons vertically